Large Language Model with Region-guided Referring and Grounding for CT Report Generation: Introduction

 Recently, universal segmentation models~\cite{zhao2023one,ma2024segment,stock2024segment} have achieved remarkable progress and possess potent zero-shot capabilities.
 This inspires us to leverage these models as off-the-shelf tools to extract anatomical masks from CT volumes, providing key regional information for report generation.
 In this work, we propose \textbf{Reg2RG}, a \textbf{Re}gion-\textbf{g}uided \textbf{R}eferring and \textbf{G}rounding framework for \textbf{R}eport \textbf{G}eneration, leveraging the in-context learning and long-term referencing capabilities of LLMs.
 Referring and grounding are closely related but distinct concepts in visual understanding tasks.
 Referring focuses on understanding the semantics of designated regions within an image and providing their descriptions.
 In contrast, grounding involves locating specific regions based on textual information, effectively linking language to visual elements.
 With these abilities, the model can accurately refer to specific regions for detailed diagnoses and ground reports to the correct regions for better interpretability.
 As shown in Fig.~\ref{fig:toy}~(b), our method can generate more accurate reports, which are well-grounded in each referring region of the volume.

 To reduce computational costs, previous works~\cite{bai2024m3d,wu2023towards} often downsample volumes or pool features.
 However, these methods may lose crucial high-resolution texture details~\cite{liu2024benchmarking}.
 To address this issue, we propose a local feature decoupling (LFD) strategy to preserve local high-resolution texture details and essential geometry with low computational cost.

-We further integrate global and local features to jointly capture significant inter-regional relationships within a cohesive context.
+Since the global volume-level embedding provides significant inter-regional relationships within a cohesive context, we further integrate global features with local features to enable collaboration between them.
+However, achieving this effective global-local collaboration is non-trivial.
+Since global features encompass information from all regions, they may interfere with the diagnosis of a specific region, as validated in Table~\ref{tab:ablation}.
+To address this challenge, we propose a novel region-report alignment (RRA) training strategy that enhances the alignment between local features and their corresponding region reports, reducing the influence of irrelevant global information and ensuring that the generated reports are more robust and accurate.

 In medicine, interpretability is vital for radiologists to comprehend the visual basis of the generated reports.
 Previous works~\cite{li2024organ,chen2020generating} mainly use attention maps to link report keywords with image regions.
 However, these attention maps are often coarse and ambiguous, lacking precision and reliability.
-To enhance interpretability, we propose a novel region-report alignment (RRA) training strategy that enforces an explicit association between the referring region and the report.
-Specifically, the referring region order is shuffled for the model to identify anatomical areas before generating the report.
-By doing so, the reports are certainly grounded in the identified regions, enhancing interpretability and reliability.
+The proposed RRA training strategy can also enhance interpretability by establishing a clear association between the referring region and the report.
+This explicit alignment ensures that the generated reports are firmly grounded in the identified regions, thereby improving both interpretability and reliability.

 In summary, our contributions are as follows: